muhammad-faizan-122/chatbot/READMe.md

 ### Notes:

 *   Make sure your firewall allows inbound TCP on port **8501**.
 *   Some routers block device-to-device communication (AP isolation).
 *   This app is not secured with authentication — don’t expose it to the public internet.

 ---

 ## Limitations

-* Session history is reset when the app restarts.
-* Requires a working Google API key.
+*   Requires working API keys for Google and Tavily.
 *   Not optimized for heavy production workloads.
+*   The default persistence is in-memory or local; for scaled deployment, a more robust database (like Postgres) would be needed.

 ---